ethereum/ethereumj/README.md

 [![Build Status](https://travis-ci.org/ethereum/ethereumj.svg?branch=master)](https://travis-ci.org/ethereum/ethereumj)
 [![Coverage Status](https://coveralls.io/repos/ethereum/ethereumj/badge.png?branch=master)](https://coveralls.io/r/ethereum/ethereumj?branch=master)

+## :no_entry: Deprecated :no_entry:
+This project is not supported anymore.
+If you have any question or would like to contribute find us on [Gitter](https://gitter.im/ethereum/ethereumj).

 # About
 EthereumJ is a pure-Java implementation of the Ethereum protocol.
 For high-level information about Ethereum and its goals, visit [ethereum.org](https://ethereum.org).
 The [ethereum white paper](https://github.com/ethereum/wiki/wiki/White-Paper) provides a complete conceptual overview, and the [yellow paper](http://gavwood.com/Paper.pdf) provides a formal definition of the protocol.